elleFlorio/scalachain/README.md

 For this reason, any contribution is welcome! :-)

-I will try to write some short but specific articles about the development of the different part of the project.
-The roadmap is the following, but it may change during time:
+I want to write an article to describe the development process of the project.
+I wil publish the link to it ASAP! ;-)
-* Scalachain - Functional Actor Based Blockchain
-* Scalachain - Blockchain implementation in Scala
-* Scalachain - The Actor Model
-* Scalachain - Broker, a Simple Actor
-* Scalachain - Miner, an Actor with Different States
-* Scalachain - Blockchain, a Persistent Actor
-* Scalachain - Node, an Actor to Rule Them All
-* Scalachain - REST API with Akka HTTP

 ### TL;DR
 Run the Scalachain node using ```sbt``` (```sbt run```) or the Docker container (see ```/docker``` folder).